ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

   - node_id: Set a node id for logging.
   - context_logging: Set whether to log context of current node info and group info.
 Since it will increase log size, it is recommended to set it to false in production.
   - log_file_path: Set log file path.
-  - rolling_file_size: Log file will be deleted when it reaches this size.
+  - rolling_file_size: Log file will be deleted when it reaches this size limit.
+The following units are supported (case insensitive):
+    "b", "kb", "kib", "mb", "mib", "gb", "gib", "tb", "tib".
+The unit defaults to bytes if not specified.

 - account: Config node identity in the network.
 There are three available account types.